D-spec-sec/InfoSec/Security Framework Types.md

 ## FedRAMP
 FedRAMP, or Federal Risk and Authorization Management Program, is a U.S. government program specifically designed to standardize the security assessment, authorization, and monitoring of cloud products and services for federal agencies.
 While it is a crucial framework for cloud security, it is not a generic methodology for developing risk-driven enterprise information security architectures.

+##COBIT
-##COBIT: COBIT, or Control Objectives for Information and Related Technologies, is a framework developed by ISACA for IT governance and management.
+COBIT, or Control Objectives for Information and Related Technologies, is a framework developed by ISACA for IT governance and management.
 While COBIT addresses aspects of information security and risk management, it is not specifically focused on the comprehensive development of risk-driven enterprise information security architectures.
 It is more broadly applicable to IT governance and control.